Buying real estate in Thailand?

 Do I need to keep the property to keep residency in Thailand?

-If your LTR visa eligibility depended on property investment as part of the USD 500,000 requirement, then yes, you must maintain that qualifying property ownership throughout the entire visa period.
+If your LTR visa approval in Thailand relied on property investment to meet the USD 500,000 threshold, then yes, you must keep that property (or an equivalent qualifying investment) throughout the entire visa term.

-You can replace the sold property with another qualifying asset (such as a different Thai property, government bonds, or foreign direct investment) without losing your LTR status, as long as you continuously meet the total investment threshold.
+The good news is that you can replace one qualifying property with another qualifying investment (such as a different Thai property, Thai government bonds, or a direct investment in a Thai-registered company), as long as the total remains at or above USD 500,000.

 Is there a minimum stay requirement per year in Thailand?